aiishaan/takeNotes/README.md

 # TakeNotes

 ## Overview
 **TakeNotes** is a note-taking web application built with React.
-It allows users to create, edit, and delete notes efficiently The app is designed to provide a simple and intuitive interface for organizing personal and professional notes.
+It allows users to create, edit, and delete notes efficiently.
+The app is designed to provide a simple and intuitive interface for organizing personal and professional notes.

 ## Features
 - Create new notes with a title and body.